contra/contra-interview-assessment/backend/README.md

 and the application should come alive at `localhost:8080/graphql`

-This project comes with Apollo Explorer, a handy GUI to execute operations your GraphQL server.
+This project comes with Apollo Explorer, a handy GUI to execute operations on your GraphQL server.
 A `hello` query comes ready for you out of the box -- try it out:

 ```graphql
 {